opendaylight/docs/docs/getting-started-guide/project-release-notes/sample-release-notes.rst

 * **Installation Guide(s):**

   * `Guide Name <URL>`_

-  * *Note: for most projects this should not be needed since it should just be feature:install <feature-name>*
+    .. note: for most projects this should not be needed since it should just be ``feature:install <feature-name>``.

 * **User Guide(s):**